Banner image

 Storage and further testing

-DNA from EDTA samples is stored within Molecular Genetics indefinitely.
+DNA from EDTA samples is stored for at least 30 years within Molecular Genetics.
 Subsequent genetic testing can be requested at any time but may not be possible depending on the quality of the material available.